willbelucky/daktilo/_posts/2018-06-07-Investment_considering_inflation.markdown

 ylab('Returns') + xlab('Time') + ggtitle('Stock vs. House vs. Saving, 2000.1~2018.5') + theme(plot.title=element_text(hjust=0.5))
 ```
 ![with_inflation](https://dl.dropboxusercontent.com/s/glu3f7exb9nfhve/2018-06-07-Investment_considering_inflation-with_inflation.png)
 With considering inflation, saving is not attractive anymore.
-The return of saving is 30% of the return of stock and 40% of the return of house.
+The return of saving(21%) is 32% of the return of stock(66%) and 42% of the return of house(50%).
 Of course, saving is the most stable investment.
 The final decision is up to you.
 I just want to show you the power of inflation in long-term investments.